-Home > Unspun > unspun 28 > The Project Management Toolbox- Part two
+Home > unspun > unspun 28 - It's all in the detail > The Project Management Toolbox- Part two

 In our last unspun we looked at successful project qualification and scoping.
 Now those are agreed, what next?
 The plan and the people will make or break your project.
 So, here’s our advice on how to get these right.

 With funding secured and the scope defined, it is now time to get the project underway.
 This is where preparing a solid project plan is really critical – it forms the foundations for the project to deliver on.
 Weak foundations often lead later to slipped deadlines and all the difficult budget and people issues a missed deadline brings.